Ronald Penney: Italy

 Soon after this incident, however, in early May, Penney's injuries, caused during the height of the German counterattacks, returned, causing him great pain and forcing him to take sick leave.
 He was replaced on a temporary basis as GOC of the 1st Division by Major-General John Hawkesworth, another of Penney's Staff College classmates, GOC of the 46th Division, then resting in Palestine.
-Hawkesworth returned to his division in late May, and Brigadier Charles Loewen, the Commander, Royal Artillery (CRA) of X Corps, took command until Penney's return in mid-June, by which time Operation Diadem and the break-out from the Anzio beachhead had taken place, which eventually resulted in the capture of Rome.
+Hawkesworth returned to his division in late May, and Brigadier Charles Loewen, the Commander, Corps Royal Artillery (CRA) of X Corps, took command until Penney's return in mid-June, by which time Operation Diadem and the break-out from the Anzio beachhead had taken place, which eventually resulted in the capture of Rome.
 The 1st Division was then transferred to Lieutenant-General Charles Allfrey's V Corps, part of the Eighth Army.
 However, in late July, Penney's injuries returned again, and it became obvious that he was unable to continue on active service.
 Loewen, a Canadian officer serving in the British Army, became permanent GOC of the 1st Division.
 Soon before Penney left, he wrote an adverse report on Dorman-Smith, forcing the latter to be relieved of his command and his early retirement from the army.